INSTRUCTIONS FOR PREPARING AND ROUTING PROPOSALS FOR EXTRAMURAL SUPPORT

 - Assistance in Budget Preparation

-- Budgets must be approved by the IUSB Office of Research Administration and the Office of Research Administration in Bloomington prior to routing a proposal.
+- Budgets must be approved by the IUSB Office of Research Administration and the Office of Research Administration in Bloomington at least one week prior to routing a proposal.
 Current rate information is available on-line at https://www.iusb.edu/research-off/Budget.php.
 Call 520-4181 with questions, or to set up an appointment.
 The office can also be of assistance in responding to technical questions regarding RFP's or contracts.

 - Faculty Summer Salary